thanksmister/android-mqtt-alarm-panel/README.md

-# Android Alarm Panel for Home Assistant
+# Android MQTT Alarm Panel for Home Assistant

 This project is a MQTT Alarm Control Panel for use with [Home Assistant's Manual Alarm Control Panel](https://home-assistant.io/components/alarm_control_panel.manual_mqtt/) component.
 However, the Alarm Control Panel whould work with any home automation platform that supprts MQTT messaging such as OpenHab, Node-Red, and SmartThings.